Sunday, August 31, 2025

 The shepherds are the Babylonians.
 They shall pitch their tents around Jerusalem before they attack it.

 Babylon invaded Jerusalem during the fourth year of Jehoiakim’s reign.
-“At that time the servants of Nebuchadnezzar king of Babylon went up to Jerusalem, and the city came under siege.”
-King Jehoiakim of Judah died and was buried with the burial of an ass.
-[1]
+2 Kings 24:10 says, “At that time the servants of Nebuchadnezzar king of Babylon went up to Jerusalem, and the city came under siege.”
+According to 2 Kings 24:6 and Jeremiah 22:18-19, King Jehoiakim of Judah died and was buried with the burial of an ass.

 “Prepare war against her; arise and let us go up at noon.
 Woe to us, for the day goes away, for the shadows of the evening are lengthening.
 Arise, and let us go by night, and let us destroy her palaces.
 For thus has the Lord of hosts said: cut down trees and build a mound against Jerusalem.
 This is the city to be punished.
 She is full of oppression in her midst.”
 Jeremiah 6:4-6

-This prophecy of a siege against Jerusalem and its palaces being burn down occurred when Babylonian army “burned the house of God and broke down the wall of Jerusalem and burned all its fortified buildings with fire and destroyed all its valuable articles.”
-[2]
+The Jeremiah 6:4-6 prophecy occurred when according to 2 Chronicles 36:19, the Babylonian army “burned the house of God and broke down the wall of Jerusalem and burned all its fortified buildings with fire and destroyed all its valuable articles.”

 “As a wells up with water, so she wells up with her wickedness.
 Violence and plundering are heard in her.
 Before Me continually are grief and wounds.”
 Jeremiah 6:7